allaboutduncan/clu-docs/docs/features/app-settings/settings.md

 ### Directory & File Processing Settings

-**Enable Subdirectories for Conversion:** This specifically allows [markdown.md](../directory-features/markdown.md "mention")to traverse subdirectories and convert all CBR/RAR files to CBZ.
+**Enable Subdirectories for Conversion:** This specifically allows [Convert Directory](/features/directory-features/convert "mention") to traverse subdirectories and convert all CBR/RAR files to CBZ.
 This is not enabled by default - as running this on a high level folder AND a large collection could take quite a bit of time.

 **SKIPPED TYPES:** Add a comma-separated list of extensions to skip while performing actions on files.
 When any operation unpacks a RAR/ZIP File, files with these extensions will be skipped.
 They will be re-added to the archive.
 Examples are `.xml`